tubenhirn/tubenhirn.com/content/posts/dependency-updates-with-dagger/index.md

 (for more details check the docs here https://docs.renovatebot.com/)

 It can be run in many different ways.
 My preference is to use it as a docker container.\
-You can easily get it from dockerhub in the latest version.
+You can easily get it from https://hub.docker.com/r/renovate/renovate in the `latest` version.

 ## how I use both tools together